jkerr321/collectors-db/README.md

 ------------

 To create a smiliar UI from your own data you will need:
- - a Google sheet containing your data.
-Mine has the following headings -
+ - a Google sheet containing your data with, at a minimum, the following headings -
     - ID
     - Season
-    - League
-    - League Tier
     - Date
     - Opponent
-    - Home/Away	Score
+    - Home/Away
-    - Position
-    - Points
-    - Competition
-    - Match Notes
-    - Got/Want
-    - Programme Price
-    - Programme Notes
+    - Programme Got/Want
  - A google project connected to your sheet (I used [this very helpful Twilio tutorial](https://www.youtube.com/watch?v=UGN6EUi4Yio) )
  - Your google project credentials saved as environment variables